jkao1/Camel/README.md

 - histogram table output range can only take an output range which starts in the 'A' column
 - spreadsheet cannot addCol()
 - the first time in checking the checkbox "bold", it italicizes the text instead.
+- font sizes aren't remembered in each cell

 ##How to Run
 ```